 As part of the pixel mapping process, RGB data is sampled, averaged, converted, and then output.
-The data leaves the Mbox server computer as an Ethernet signal using one of four protocols: Art-Net, sACN, KiNET PORTout, or KiNET DMXout.
+The data leaves the Mbox server computer as an ethernet signal using one of four protocols: Art-Net, sACN, KiNET PORTout, or KiNET DMXout.
 The operational principles of each protocol within Mbox is discussed in the sections below.
 (Refer to "Appendix A. Mbox Networking Guidelines" on page 126 for more detailed information about these protocols.)

-Note: Because some equipment cannot receive Ethernet control protocol, other conversion devices may be required to convert the data into other protocols (for example, DMX).
+Note: Because some equipment cannot receive typical ethernet control protocols, other conversion devices may be required to convert the data into other protocols (for example, DMX).